PHA RESEARCH PROGRAMS

 A new PHA Innovation in PH Research grant program will be launched in 2021.
 The grant will fund one research and two junior investigator awards.
 More information will be available in early 2021.

-Named for PHA’s first president and CEO, Rino Aldrighetti, this award was established in 2016 at PHA’s 12th International PH Conference and Scientific Sessions with sponsorship from Janssen Pharmaceuticals, Inc. The program supports the careers of young investigators who likely will make a strong, sustained impact in PH research.
+Named for PHA’s first president and CEO, Rino Aldrighetti, this award was established in 2016 at PHA’s 12th International PH Conference and Scientific Sessions with sponsorship from Janssen Pharmaceuticals, Inc, a division of Johnson & Johnson.
+The program supports the careers of young investigators who likely will make a strong, sustained impact in PH research.

 The application deadline for the 2020 grant cycle was Oct.
 1, 2020.
 The 2020 Aldrighetti awardee will be announced by the end of 2020.
 Learn more about recent Aldrighetti awardees.